n2cholas/array-partition-comparison/README.md

 # Array Partition Function Comparison

-Comparing Lomuto, Hoare, and "Andrei" (# https://youtu.be/fd1_Miy1Clg?t=1696) array partitions.
+Comparing Lomuto, Hoare, and ["Alexandrescu"](https://youtu.be/fd1_Miy1Clg?t=1696) array partitions.

 You need ImageMagick to save the animations to GIFs.
 This tutorial worked for me on Ubuntu 20.04: https://www.tutorialspoint.com/how-to-install-imagemagick-on-ubuntu.